Passive Liveness Detection - Presentation Attack Detection

-The passive liveness detection is a process of determining whether the face presented on a photo is a real person, without requiring the user to perform any additional challenge (unlike active liveness detection).
+The Passive liveness detection is a method of Presentation attack detection (PAD) determining whether the face presented on a photo is a real person, without requiring the user to perform any additional challenge (unlike active liveness detection).

-This liveness detection method is recommended for applications where the user’s experience and seamless app flow is paramount.
+This presentation attack detection method is recommended for applications where the user’s experience and seamless app flow is paramount.

 DOT passive liveness detection achieved iBeta Level 2 PAD accreditation in accordance with ISO 30107-03 PAD.
 See the confirmation letter.
 More on the test specification.